 - The Department of Internal Affairs provides an annual contribution to meet the Council's statutory obligations.
-Council also received additional support during the 2022/23 financial year related to various water services reform support packages.
 The Crown's annual contribution in 2022/23 was \$4.4 million.
 This level of financial support is committed for the foreseeable future.
 The Crown's contribution is enough to cover our operating requirements but does not cover depreciation of infrastructure assets; which means we are unable to effectively plan for or invest in infrastructural development.
 Council made an application for additional support for an investment programme and funding required for identified areas of financial shortfall. - The Waka Kotahi New Zealand Transport Agency reimburses part of the Council's costs for maintaining the local roading infrastructure.
 The reimbursement from Waka Kotahi is for costs already incurred, with no unfulfilled conditions or other contingencies relating to the reimbursements.
 The current level of support provided by Waka Kotahi is at 88% of actual costs incurred.
 Council currently fund any Waka Kotahi shortfall from cash reserves; which further draws on Council's liquidity. - The Ministry of Culture & Heritage in the 2021/22 financial year provided further funding to complete construction of the museum portion of a commercial property, to be owned by the Chatham Islands Museum & Cultural Heritage Charitable Trust (in addition to previous funding provided by the New Zealand Lotteries Commission).
 The Chatham Islands Council acted as an agent for the project by receiving these grants and facilitating progress payment on the building's construction, due to administrative limitations at the Trust.
 Council expects to repay or seek recovery of any unpaid or outstanding balances from the Ministry of Culture & Heritage upon agreeing final costs.
 Chatham Islands Council received no fees or other commission for providing this service.